FabioTranjan/algorithm-practices/README.md

 # algorithms-collection

-Collection used to learn experiment algorithms and data structures.
+Collection used to experiment algorithms and data structures.